brammiedema/GeneticSharingApi/QueryBuilder/RequestExample.md

 ```
 #### queryMetadata
 * ***Mandatory***
-* Describes how the query should response and information of the submitter.
+* Describes how the query should response and holds information of the submitter.

 #### queryID
 * ***Mandatory***
-* The internal identifier to link the response to a query so in case of long calculation the submitter can be notified when it is done
+* The internal identifier to link the response to a query, in case of long calculation the submitter can be notified when it is done

 #### label
 * ***Optional***